-- 15.11 The Council has been working with the local Primary Care Trust (PCT) NHS Hertfordshire to identify existing issues with primary and secondary health care services.
+- 16.10.
+The Council has been working with the local Primary Care Trust (PCT) NHS Hertfordshire to identify existing issues with primary and secondary health care services.
 The PCT is currently responsible for improving the health of local people and delivering primary care services, such as services provided by GPs, community nurses, health visitors or school health advisors.
 The PCT also arranges healthcare for people in hospitals, care homes, clinics, community settings and in the patient's home.
-Government healthcare reforms will lead to the abolition of PCTs, with the majority of their functions transferred to GPs through fund-holding surgeries by 2012. - 15.12 The PCT and West Hertfordshire Hospital NHS Trust have recently delivered a new 24/7 Urgent Care Centre and a new GP-led health centre in 2009, as part of a programme of works at Hemel Hempstead hospital site combined with the centralisation of acute facilities to Watford Hospital.
-This redevelopment programme will deliver a new local general hospital on the existing hospital grounds on a reduced footprint.
-The remaining part of the site will accommodate new homes and a primary school together with improvements to pedestrian, highway and green links with the town centre and the wider area.

-15.13 Further collaborative working with the PCT has helped to produce the 'Investment Asset Management Strategy' for Dacorum.
+Government proposals are expected to lead to the abolition on PCTs, with the majority of their functions transferred to GPs through fund-holding surgeries by 2012. - 16.11.
+The PCT and West Hertfordshire Hospital NHS Trust have recently delivered a new 24/7 Urgent Care Centre and a new GP-led health centre in 2009, as part of a programme of works to centralise acute facilities to Watford Hospital.
+This redevelopment programme will deliver a new General Hospital on the existing hospital grounds on a reduced footprint.
+The remaining part of the site will accommodate new homes and a primary school together with improvements to pedestrian, highway and green links with the town centre and the wider area. - 16.12.
+Further collaborative working with the PCT has helped to produce the 'Investment Asset Management Strategy' for Dacorum.
 This summarises where the primary and secondary health service issues are likely to be in the borough and where new facilities are required.
 It also examines the quality of health service buildings in Dacorum (excluding the hospital) and explains how the provision of health services is calculated.
 With this information, the Council has established a need for suitable practise buildings and delivering new practises near to areas of housing growth.